Mercedes-Benz Fashion

 The fashion statement of the monokini made by Minimale Animale on the runways of Mercedes Benz Fashion Week in 2014.

-Mercedes-Benz Fashion Week is a series of international fashion weeks sponsored by Mercedes-Benz, a brand of Daimler AG.
+Mercedes-Benz Fashion Week is a series of international fashion weeks sponsored by Mercedes-Benz, a brand of Daimler AG, and backed by IMG, a brand of TKO Group Holdings, among other partners.
 Designers featured during Mercedes-Benz Fashion Weeks include notable designers such as Rosenthal Tee, Mary Katrantzou and David Koma.

 Mercedes-Benz Fashion

 Mercedes-Benz Fashion is a "fashion engagement programme" based in Stuttgart, Germany, a supplementary initiative of German automotive manufacturer Mercedes-Benz.

 The automotive provider partners with select fashion weeks and events internationally, devises programmes to support fashion creatives and provide sponsorship.

 The brand is active at approximately 80 fashion events in nearly 40 countries, including the International Festival of Fashion Photography and Fashion Accessories in Hyères, France.

 In 2009, Mercedes-Benz Fashion established the Mercedes-Benz International Designer Exchange Program, later renamed the Mercedes-Benz Fashion Talents.

+The 2022 edition of Mercedes-Benz Fashion Week Russia was cancelled due to the ongoing Russian invasion of Ukraine.